This fee is payable with your credit card when you enter online. Entry fees are non-refundable.

 Image and Filename Specifications

-ShowSubmit will handle the file resizing and naming based on the show specifications.
-You do not need to resize or rename your image files.
+• You do not need to rename your image files.

 Additional Entry Information